Cosmology with voids: Voids in redshift space

+The large-scale structure revealed in redshift surveys, though affected by line-of-sight peculiar motion of individual galaxies, provides information about the underlying mass distribution in real space.
+If this real-space distribution were known, then linear theory would predict the peculiar velocities and hence the redshift-space location of galaxies within it.
+This mapping, at least on scales above $O(10)$~\hinvMpc\ where the theory applies, is invertible.
+The real-space mass distribution and peculiar velocity flows can be reconstructed from redshift data \cite{yahil1991, dekel1994, fisher1994, nusser1994, gramann1994, tegmark1995, zaroubi1996, taylor1996, hamilton1998, taylor1999, burkey2004, irsic2011, koda2014, davis2014, white2014, watkins2015, carrick2015, howlett2017a, howlett2017b, adams2020, said2020, whitford2022}.
+Recent work has extended reconstruction methods to include smaller scales where nonlinear dynamics affect redshift-space distortions \cite{hamaus2017, ganashaia2023, qin2023, chen2023, chen2024, lilow2024, wang2024vpec}.

+Density reconstruction methods have been designed for the study of voids \cite{paz2013, nadathur2019zel}.
+Because the details of void selection are critical in measures of the void-galaxy correlator, reconstruction of the real-space density field prior to void identification is important so that redshift-space distortions do not introduce adverse selection effects \cite{chuang2017, nadathur2019crossx}.

-The transformation from redshift space to real space requires assumptions about the background cosmology e.g., \cite{kaiser1987}.
-The Hubble expansion rate $H$ and velocity growth factor $f$ are typically the only inputs for reconstruction methods, and are the only fitting parameters in the model estimation analysis of section~\ref{sec:cosmoreal}.
-Following the lead of \cite{dekel1994}, preliminary work suggests cosmological constraints from reconstructed voids at various redshifts are possible.
+Reconstruction methods typically depend on assumptions about the background cosmology \cite{kaiser1987, dekel1994} --- the Hubble expansion rate $H$ and velocity growth factor $f$ are often required parameters in a reconstruction application.
+Therefore, reconstructed density and velocity fields on their own are not well suited for parameter estimation.
+They return the cosmological information from which they were derived.
+Following the lead of \cite{dekel1994}, preliminary work suggests cosmological constraints from reconstructed voids at various redshifts are nonetheless possible.
 We plan to investigate these issues in future work.

+Independent real-space distance information, combined with redshift data, yield the radial component of peculiar motion.
+In tandem, these measurement provide meaningful cosmological constraints \cite{qin2023, hollinger2024}.
+Recent peculiar velocities surveys \cite{tully2016, hong2019, howlett2022} provide estimates for the nearby, low-redshift universe.
+Upcoming surveys \cite{saulder2023, taylor2023, mould2024, said2024} offer a deeper view of the cosmic velocity field, including the interior of large voids.